-Let the kids get into the festive spirit with these eggless Christmas tree mini cakes.
-A perfect Christmas fun activity to enjoy the holidays!!!
+Get the kids into the festive spirit with these eggless Christmas tree mini cakes, fun to bake and decorate!
+A perfect holiday activity to make Christmas even more special!

 Jump to:

-The following items are required to make egg-free Christmas mini tree cakes:
+The following items are required to make egg-free Christmas mini dessert:

 Frosting